Jasmine-yz/Cyclistic_Case_Study/README.md

 ![null_value](https://github.com/user-attachments/assets/bba855e7-d5c2-433b-84a1-2a53f7949117)

+**Verification:** Note that there are many missing values for the station-related information, and since this fields is not critical for further analysis, we will keep these empty values so far.

 3. Checking for duplicate data (since the primary key has no null value)

 **Verification:** Dataset contains uqique row only